 Finding ways to specialize an accounting degree in acquisitions and mergers can be the first step to finding a position in a rewarding area of the accounting field.
-From completing the calculations to determine purchase price of a company or organization to compiling the reports needed for required financial disclosure, accountants who specialize in acquisitions and mergers are an integral part of that process.
+Accountants who specialize in acquisitions and mergers are an important part of these corporate processes.
+They complete the calculations to determine purchase price of a company or organization.
+They compile the reports needed for required financial disclosure, among other responsibilities.

 Undergraduate Degrees in Accounting

-To begin to build the qualifications required to become an acquisitions and mergers accountant at most companies, a minimum of a bachelor’s degree in accounting will be required.
+To begin to build the qualifications required to become an acquisitions and mergers accountant at most companies, you must have at least a bachelor’s degree in accounting.
 An undergraduate degree begins with general education courses to gain a well-rounded base of education and knowledge.
-From there, major course work in an undergraduate accounting program include cost accounting, business finance, principles of accounting, and statistics.
+From there, major course work in an undergraduate accounting program includes:

 Graduate Degrees in Accounting

 Many graduate students interested in a career in acquisitions and mergers start by enrolling in a master’s of accounting program.
 Core course work in this degree program will likely include classes in: